ValkyrienSkies/Valkyrien-Skies-2/forge/src/main/java/org/valkyrienskies/mod/forge/mixin/compat/tis3d/README.md

       (when they are actually facing the player)
 - MixinRenderContextImpl
     - Fixes distance culling checks on blocks that are in the shipyard
-- MixinInfaredPacketEntity
+- MixinInfraredPacketEntity
-    - Fixes Infared packets to/from ship to world/world to ship/ship to
+    - Fixes Infrared packets to/from ship to world/world to ship/ship to
       ship/ship within ship